chrusch/file-dedup/README.md

 ## Tech

 File-dedup is written entirely in typescript using node.
-It depends on the shasum command, which is likely already installed on your Mac.
+It optionally depends on the shasum command, which is likely already installed on your Mac.

 File-dedup can be used as typescript library as well as a command-line utility.